Sean O'Driscoll: Liverpool (assistant)

-On 6 July 2015 it was announced by Liverpool that Sean O'Driscoll had been appointed assistant manager, replacing Colin Pascoe for the 2015–16 Premier League season.
-Upon being appointed, O'Driscoll said he was excited to be joining one of the world's most iconic football clubs.
+On 6 July 2015 it was announced by Liverpool that O'Driscoll had been appointed assistant manager, replacing Colin Pascoe for the 2015–16 Premier League season.

 He left the position in October 2015 after the sacking of Brendan Rodgers.

 Walsall

 On 18 December 2015, O'Driscoll was announced as head coach of Walsall.
 O'Driscoll's first match in charge of Walsall ended in a 2–0 victory over Port Vale.
 On 6 March 2016, O'Driscoll was sacked by Walsall.

-Wolves
+Wolverhampton Wanderers

 On 10 July 2017, O'Driscoll was announced as a professional phase coach in Wolves Academy.

 Portsmouth

-On 22 March 2019, O'Driscoll was appointed as head of coaching and learning for the Portsmouth's academy.
+On 22 March 2019, O'Driscoll was appointed as head of coaching and learning for Portsmouth's academy.
 O'Driscoll formally resigned from this role on 29 September 2021.

 Weymouth

 On 14 December 2021, O'Driscoll joined the backroom team at National League side Weymouth on a non-contract basis.